districtr/districtr-serverless/planThumbnail/README.md

 # planThumbnail

-Given a district plan id, generate a png thumbnail and update it's record in the database.
+Given a district plan id, generate a png thumbnail and update its record in the database.

+Requires **lambda-plus-write** role to post to districtr-public bucket

 ## Subfolders  / Scripts